-- Poor mental health: are almost two and a half times as likely to have poor mental health outcomes,
+- Poor mental health: They are almost two and a half times as likely to have poor mental health outcomes.

-- Unhappiness: are four times more likely to be unhappy even in much later life
+- Unhappiness: They are four times more likely to be unhappy even in much later life.

-- Poor physical health: are more likely to have poor physical health.
+- Poor physical health: They are more likely to have poor physical health.

 The study also found that childhood physical and sexual abuse contribute to:

-- Medical diseases: increases the risk of having three or more medical diseases, including cardiovascular events in women
+- Medical diseases: It increases the risk of having three or more medical diseases, including cardiovascular events in women.

-- Relationship problems: causes a higher prevalence of broken relationships, lower rates of marriage in late life,
+- Relationship problems: It causes a higher prevalence of broken relationships, lower rates of marriage in late life.

-- Isolation/social disconnection: cause lower levels of social support and an increased risk of living alone
+- Isolation/social disconnection: It causes lower levels of social support and an increased risk of living alone.